Andreeew2k/andreeew2k.github.io/readme.txt

 - Images ..........
 Film shots from my camera archive
 - Steam ...........
 My account with all classic stuff
 - World map .......
 All places I have been too
-- Minesweeper .....
-Game that always was there
+- Minesweeper ..... *Check Back Soon*

 ---------------------------------------------------